labstreaminglayer/LSL4Unity/README.md

 This is still under active development, so if something did not work properly stay calm, create an issue on github.
 Contributions are welcome!

+**LSL ships a C# wrapper for the LSL lib - why should I use an additional wrapper?**

+Good question - LSL4Unity tries to provide an enhanced user experience within Unity.
+It is intented to solve several issues,
+* instable framerates results in irregular sampling intervalls
+* plattform dependent compilation

+when using an Game Engine - in this case Unity - as a data provider within your experiments.

+We also try to provide an easy start with predefined implementations which supports a integration into the EEGLAB, BCILAB and MoBILAB ecosystem. **Far from finished :X**

 # Compatibility info
 Currently LSL ~~works only with x64 builds~~ might work x64 and x86 builds of Unity3D projects!
 I got the whole thing running on both platforms under Windows.